smiakchilo/aem-crash-course/lessons/2.11/part2.md

     @Activate
-    private void doActivate() { // The name of the method can be any LOG.info("This method implements when the service first started.
+    private void doActivate() { // The name of the method can be any LOG.info("This method is called when the service first started.
 Happens at least once upon the start of the containing bundle");
     }

     @Deactivate
-    private void doDeactivate() { // The name of the method can be any LOG.info("This method implements when the service is shut down.
+    private void doDeactivate() { // The name of the method can be any LOG.info("This method is called when the service is shut down.
 Happens at least once when the containing bundle is stopped");
     }

     @Modified
-    private void doModified() { // The name of the method can be any LOG.info("Implements usually at the time that the configuration of the service changed (e.g. when a user made changes to the /system/console/configMgr console");
+    private void doModified() { // The name of the method can be any LOG.info("Called at the time that the configuration of the service changed (e.g. when a user made changes to the /system/console/configMgr console");
     }
 }
 ```